Waste toner bottle full? Wait…what?

 Just like toner cartridges should be recycled, so should your waste toner bottles too, or else they could take nearly 1,000 years to decompose in a landfill.

-Whether you’re a Benchmark customer or not, learn more about your corporate responsibility to protect the environment and our recycling partnership with Xerox.
+Whether you’re a Visual Edge IT customer or not, learn more about your corporate responsibility to protect the environment and our recycling partnership with Xerox.
 Xerox offers a list of Take Back items that can be returned to your local recycling plant.

 Got questions about toner for your specific model?
 We’ve got that covered too, give us a call to help.